Whether you’re an employer or an employee, here are some 10 tips to effectively work from home.

 “You then have to identify a way of monitoring them to make sure that you stay on the right track.
 I use tailor-made spreadsheets, as well as a combination of online tools such as Asana and Toggl.”

-Another idea is to give yourself a quarterly review.
+Another tip for working from home effectively is to give yourself a quarterly review.
 Sit down with a notebook or laptop and look at what you’ve achieved in the last 3 months, what you could have done better, and what you plan to do in the 3 months ahead.
 This can be really helpful for self-employed workers.

 If you’re part of a company you may have the luxury of a manager who can do this with you.
 But there’s no harm in developing your own ways to keep yourself accountable too.
 After all, you never know when the opportunity to work for yourself might drop into your lap.